- Dale Ludwig Presentations

 “I was at a client location and had to deliver a presentation to 20 people in a giant lecture hall with a huge screen.
 The screen was so wide it would have taken me 20 steps to move from one side to the other.
 Plus, the screen was so high that I could only point at things on the lower third of the slides.
 What can I do to succeed with this setup?”

-I’ve had to work in rooms like these, and finding the best way to use a space designed for large groups and lecture-style delivery is not fun.
-As discussed in The Orderly Conversation, businesses succeed when they engage their listeners in a genuine, interactive conversation.
+I’ve had to work in rooms like these, and it is not fun finding the best way to use a space designed for large groups and lecture-style delivery.
+As we discuss in The Orderly Conversation, business presenters succeed when they engage their listeners in a genuine, interactive conversation.
 These rooms are just not set up for that.
 Nevertheless, here are some recommendations for managing it.

 Recommendations for Managing A Large Presentation Space